Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 IP forwarding

-Open the system variables file for edit.
+Open the system variables file for editing.

 sudo nano /etc/sysctl.conf

-Then uncomment the following line by removing the # at the beginning of the line.
+Then, uncomment the following line by removing the # at the beginning of the line.

 net.ipv4.ip_forward=1